Rockland, Maine: History

-Early European settlement
+Early settlement

 In 1767, John Lermond and his two brothers from Warren established a lumber operation, building a camp to produce oak staves and pine lumber.
 The area became known as Lermond's Cove and was first permanently settled around 1769.
 When Thomaston was incorporated in 1777, Lermond's Cove became a district called Shore Village.

 Incorporation and municipal development

 On July 28, 1848, the area was set off from Thomaston as the town of East Thomaston.
 The community was renamed Rockland in 1850, reflecting its prominent limestone cliffs, and was chartered as a city in 1854.

 Industrial boom

 Lime industry dominance

 Rockland developed rapidly due to its abundant limestone deposits and strategic coastal location.
 By 1854, the city operated twelve lime quarries and 125 lime kilns, making it the leading lime producer in the United States.
 The industry employed over 1,000 workers by 1886, with upwards of 300 vessels transporting the mineral to ports throughout the country.